Humans logo

 Screams from the house, cheers from my cousin and her friend.
 For about ten seconds, I stood there feeling accomplished until my cousin, still laughing, shouted that we needed to go in case they really did call the cops.
 They kept drinking and I'd take a few shots.
 I'd play it up with them, but was extremely worried that the police would be after me.

-But it was all fleeting.
+It was all fleeting.
 I had some sort of ability to appear present, while being a million miles away.
 The reality had just sunk in.
 Before I just didn't have money to spend on Juliet, now I didn't have that and I'd just destroyed some guys car window.
-While it seemed that people thought I was a 'bad boy' or something, this was the first time I actually agreed.
+While it seemed that people thought I was a 'bad boy' or something, this was the first time I really agreed.

 Scene 7